 My email marketing campaigns averaged a 30% open rate, 10% click-through rate, and generated record eCommerce sales for the company.
 During my time with the company, we nearly doubled our subscribers from 10,000 to 18,000—all without seeing a reduction in conversion.

-My work with PROBAR validated my persona-driven approach to content strategy and CRO, and also pushed me fully into web design and development.
-I’m grateful to have focused my early development career on HTML email, as it grounded me in the importance of performance optimization, mobile-first development, compatibility testing, and the joys of modern HTML5 and CSS3.
+My work with Probar validated my persona-driven approach to content strategy and CRO, and also pushed me fully into web design and development.
+I’m grateful to have focused my early development career on HTML email, as it grounded me in the importance of performance optimization, mobile-first development, compatibility testing, and the joys of modern HTML and CSS.

 It’s rare to find newer developers who have a full appreciation for our modern frameworks and tools.
 But, anyone who's developed emails will have deeper respect for seasoned developers who endured the table-cell chaos of the earlier web.